coderforlife/ms-compress/README.md

 _Status: working_ - decompression is fully mature but compression needs major speed improvements and does not support streaming

-* Compression:    29 MB/s, 36% CR
+* Compression:    29 MB/s, 39% CR
- * Much slower than RTL (average ~0.27x)
+ * Much slower than RTL (average ~0.26x)
- * Has a better compression ratio (average ~1.5% better)
+ * Has a better compression ratio (average ~1.3% better)
- * Uses the same amount of memory
+ * Uses about the same amount of memory
+ * RTL bugs:
- * RTL cannot compress inputs of 7 bytes or less
+  * cannot compress inputs of 7 bytes or less
- * RTL requires at least 24 extra bytes in the compression output buffer
+  * requires at least 24 extra bytes in the compression output buffer
-* Decompression: 830 MB/s
+* Decompression: 735 MB/s
- * Slightly faster than RTL (average ~1.1x)
+ * Slightly faster than RTL (average ~1.04x)

 Xpress Huffman
 --------------